blogliam/gardna.blogliam.com/_posts/2021-04-30-cloudflare.md

 By default, Cloudflare will encrypt all proxied traffic using their own SSL certificates however I already had SSL installed through Let's Encrypt.
 Simple enough, just revoke the Let's Encrypt certificates and remove them from my Nginx config.
 This worked but weirdly (and I still don't understand why) when inspecting the certificate it was still "Verified by Let's Encrypt."
 When I moved [gardna.net](https://gardna.net/), which didn't have Let's Encrypt set up already, the Cloudflare SSL worked fine.
 I imagine this is caused by some form of caching, but I have no idea where.
 I suspect this is one of those things that will just "go away" one day.

 The final step in my Cloudflare transfer was to configure Nginx to only accept Cloudflare IPs.
-This prevents attackers from bypassing the Cloudflare proxy by simply attacking the host server.
+This prevents attackers from bypassing the Cloudflare proxy by simply targeting the host server directly.
 This was relatively easy since Cloudflare publishes it's IP ranges [here](https://www.cloudflare.com/ips/).

 I put the following in the http section of my `/etc/nginx/nginx.conf` file.